Maggie Cogan: Homelessness

 After losing her job as a carriage driver, Cogan became homeless, living most of the next 15 years in Central Park.
-To help herself deal with reality, she concocted vivid stories about herself, claiming that SHE was, in fact, Robert Ryan's daughter.
+To help herself deal with reality, she concocted vivid stories about herself, claiming that she was, in fact, Robert Ryan's daughter.
 She also claimed to have Extra Sensory Perception.
-However, her charm and wit helped her make friends who helped feed and clothe her during this period.
+Her charm and wit helped her, however, make friends who helped feed and clothe her during this period.
 She also developed a deep love for animals, adopting several dogs and living with them.

 Jupiter's Wife, obtaining housing

-In 1989, Michel Negroponte was attempting to make a documentary about his childhood in Central Park when he encountered Cogan and decided to make the film, Jupiter's Wife, about her instead.
+In 1989, Michel Negroponte was attempting to make a documentary about his childhood in Central Park when he encountered Cogan and decided to make the film Jupiter's Wife about her, instead.
 He filmed Cogan throughout 1989 until the end of 1991, showing her with her dogs, with friends, moving around Central Park, attending a gymnastics class that was taught by one of her friends, etc.

 By the end of the film, a small abandoned maintenance shack she had been living in with her dogs during the winter had been raided and demolished by police and sanitation workers.
 However, after being able to receive public assistance due to her mental condition, she was able to move into an apartment.
 The film won a special jury prize at the Sundance Film Festival.

 After October 1995

 In 1995, Cogan, with her pets, was evicted from her Long Island City apartment.
 She moved in with friend Sara Whalen, founder and operator of Pets Alive shelter in Wallkill, NY.
-The New York Times reported that the arrangement was short lived as Cogan returned to Central Park five weeks later.
+The New York Times reported that the arrangement was short-lived as Cogan returned to Central Park five weeks later.